trioderegion/warpgate/README.md

 An alternate, more module friendly spawning function.
 Will create a token from the provided token data and updates at the designated location.
 * location {Object} of the form {x: Number, y: Number} designating the token's _center point_
 * tokenData {TokenData} the base token data from which to spawn a new token and apply updates to it.
-* updates, callsbacks, options: See `warpgate.spawn`.
+* updates, callsbacks, options, and return value: See `warpgate.spawn`.

 ## Spawn Callback Functions